Common Seas

 What we did

-Common Seas is a social enterprise tackling the plastic pollution crisis by driving new policy, investing in the circular economy and catalysing a cultural shift in how we make, use and dispose of plastic.
-In an effort to drive awareness around the prevalence of plastic pollution, Common Seas commissioned a study, led by scientists at Vrije Universiteit Amsterdam to test plastic particles in the human blood stream.
-This was the first study of its kind in the world.
-The results of this ‘Blood Type Plastic’ study revealed that the blood of 77% of people tested contained plastic particles.
-The polymers found in the blood are used in a wide range of everyday products such as plastic water bottles and plastic carrier bags.
+In an effort to drive awareness of plastic pollution’s pervasive presence, Common Seas commissioned a study, led by scientists at Vrije Universiteit Amsterdam, to test for plastic particles in the human blood stream.
+This was the first study of its kind.
+Its results revealed that the blood of 77% of people tested contained plastic particles.
+The polymers found are used in a wide range of everyday products such as plastic water bottles and plastic carrier bags.

 Solution